the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 # Getting Real with an API

-Now it's time to get real with an API.
-In the end it can get boring to deal with artificial data.
+Now it's time to get real with an API, because it can get boring to deal with artificial data.
 Do you know [Hacker News](https://news.ycombinator.com/)?
 It's a great news aggregator.
 You will use the Hacker News API to fetch trending stories from the platform.
-There is a [basic](https://github.com/HackerNews/API) and [search](https://hn.algolia.com/api) API.
+There is a [basic](https://github.com/HackerNews/API) and [search](https://hn.algolia.com/api) API to get data from the plaform.
 The latter one makes sense in your case to search stories on Hacker News.
 You can visit the [API specification](https://hn.algolia.com/api) to get a glimpse of the data structure.

 ## Lifecycle Methods

 You will need the knowledge about React lifecycle methods before you can start to fetch data.
 These methods are a hook into the lifecycle of a React component which you can overwrite.
-There are a few to learn.
+Remember when a previous chapter taught you about JavaScript ES6 classes and how they are used in React?
+Apart from the `render()` method, I mentioned several methods that can be overwritten in a React ES6 class component.
+These are the lifecycle methods.
+Let's dive into them:

 You already know two lifecycle methods in your ES6 class component: `constructor()` and `render()`.

 The constructor is only called when an instance of the component is created and inserted in the DOM.
+The component gets instantiated.
 That process is called mounting of the component.

 The `render()` method is called during the mount process too, but also when the component updates.
 Each time when the state of a component changes the `render()` method is called.
-It also renders when there are incoming props from the component above.
+It also renders when there are incoming props from the parent component.

 Now you know two lifecycle methods and when they are called.
 You already used them as well.
 But there are more of them.